Felarn/devops-for-programmers-project-76/README.md

 # Description

 This is the second project from Hexlet DevOps course.
+This project automatically deploys Redmine Docker container on a cluster of virtual machines using Ansible.
+The Datadog agent is used for monitoring the state of the application servers.

-## Reqirements:
+## Requirements:

-You shold have next things, that are not covered by this README file:
+You should have the following things, that are not covered by this README file:

-- VPS with Ubuntu 22
+- 2х VPS with Ubuntu 22.04
 - Load balancer
 - PostgreSQL database
 - host system with: